 1000 images from the Metropolitan Museum of Art’s collection have been included on the resource.
 With content ranging from 4th to the 15th century, the Met image collection complements academic research and allows for a more rounded and inclusive understanding of Medieval history.
 From chalices and tunics, to scrolls and swords, the carefully chosen Met images illustrate the life and history of the Medieval world.

 Bloomsbury Medieval Studies provides a range of pedagogical resources that introduce students to key subject areas, support instructors in their teaching and serve as jumping-off points for further research.
-Thematic lesson plans serve as a tool for instructors to structure classes, carefully curated subject guides bring together the site’s extensive content into manageable lists and primary source commentary articles give students an accessible overview of key Medieval documents, while the Introductory Article series offers global overviews of important themes.
+Thematic Lesson Plans serve as a tool for instructors to structure classes, and the carefully curated Subject Guides bring together the site’s extensive content into manageable lists.
+The Primary Source Commentary Articles give students an accessible overview of key Medieval documents, while the Introductory Article series offers global overviews of important themes.

 Bloomsbury Medieval Studies features an interactive timeline of over 500 historical events, from the 4th – 15th centuries, based around the platform’s content.
 Users can click on the images and coloured pins to discover book chapters, encyclopedia articles, images and more, divided into the regions of Africa, Americas & Oceania, Asia, Europe and the Middle East.